-- The male and female winners will receive a prize, courtesy of the ULTRAmarathonRunningStore.
+- The male and female winners will receive a prize, courtesy of the MyRaceKit.

 - Other than kudos and bragging rights, all runners will receive a finisher t-shirt and medal, if you complete the route within the time limit.

-Does the race provide me with points to qualify for other races?
+Do the SVP100 and SVP50 provide me with points to qualify for other races?

 - If you are fast enough, you can submit your time in order to try and obtain entry to Spartathlon.
 Further details about the qualification criteria for this race can be found on the Spartathlon website.

-- If you complete the race within the cut-off time, you will earn 2 points (4 new) towards every race of The North Face® Ultra-Trail du Mont-Blanc®.
+- If you complete the SVP100 or SVP50 within the cut-off time, you will earn UTMB Index points (100k or 50k categories) The North Face® Ultra-Trail du Mont-Blanc®

 How can I contact the race director on race day?